 $30 (per person 5K or 15K)

-Packet Pick-up will be offered on Friday, January 18, 2013 and Saturday January 19, 2013 at the West Volusia Runner’s Club House located at 155 S. Charles Richard Beall Blvd.
+Packet Pick-up will be offered on Saturday January 18, 2014 at the West Volusia Runner’s Club House located at 155 S. Charles Richard Beall Blvd.
 Suite B (17-92 next to Zorba’s Greek Restaurant).
-Times TBD
+From 10AM - 2PM.

 15k Relay Awards to ALL Members in the following categories: